-Brand loyalty

-PFGP relies on the other franchisees to uphold the Planet Fitness brand.
-Franchisees are contractually obligated to operate their stores under the standards outlined in the agreements with the franchisor.
-However, the other franchisees are independent third parties whose actions are outside of the control of PFGP.
+Brand loyalty PFGP relies on the other franchisees to uphold the Planet Fitness brand.

+Franchisees are contractually obligated to operate their stores in accordance with the standards set forth in the agreements with the franchisor.
+However, the other franchisees are independent third parties, whose actions are outside of the control of PFGP.
-Performance amongst new

-clubs

-PFGP continues to expand, which comes with the risk that not all new clubs produce the same returns as current clubs.
-Further, there is a risk of ensuring new clubs are not within close enough proximity to existing stores that would negatively impact the existing stores' results.
+Performance amongst new clubs PFGP continues to grow through expansion which comes with the risk that not all new clubs produce the returns realized at current ones.
+Further, there is a risk of ensuring new clubs are not within close enough proximity to existing stores that would negatively impact the existing stores' results as well.

-High level of competition

-The high level of competition in the health and fitness industry could materially and adversely affect their business.
+High level of competition The high level of competition in the health and fitness industry could materially and adverse affect their business.
 PFGP may not be able to compete effectively in the markets in which they operate.
-Competitors may attempt to copy their business model, which could erode market share and impair profitability.
+Competitors may attempt to copy their business model, or portions thereof, which could erode market share and impair profitability.
 This competition may limit their ability to attract and retain existing members and their ability to attract new members, which in each case could materially and adversely affect their results of operations and financial condition.

-Reliance on IT

-PFGP relies heavily on their IT systems and the security within, both for ease of service with their point-of-sale processing systems and the security front to ensure the confidentiality of the information provided by customers.
-If the privacy and integrity of their customer's data, including member banking information, are not upheld, PFGP's reputation and business could be materially impacted.
+Reliance on IT PFGP relies heavily on their IT systems and the security within, both for ease of service with their point-of-sale processing systems, but also on the security front to ensure the confidentiality of the information provided by customers.
+If the confidentiality and integrity of their customer's personal data, including member banking information, aren't upheld then their reputation and business could be materially impacted.